endigo9740/endigo-design/src/pages/works/gaming/portfolio.md

   ]
 ---

-In a previous iteration of my portfolio website, I introduced a game-like experience.
-The aesthetic was inspired by my favorite video games, including Heart Machine's [Hyper Light Drifter](https://www.heartmachine.com/hyper-light-drifter).
-This paired SvelteKit, Tailwind, and [Skeleton](/works/skeleton-labs/skeleton), and made heavy use of [PixiJS](https://pixijs.com/) to handle the visual and interactive aspects of Canvas and WebGL.
-Each pixel sprite was hand drawn using [Aseprite](https://www.aseprite.org/), and the overall map was generated using [Tiled](https://www.mapeditor.org/).
-You could optionally turn on music, which was using [Howler.js](https://howlerjs.com/).
-I covered the creation of the site in an [in-depth blog post](https://dev.to/endigo9740/my-new-portfolio-3ke6).
-You may [find the source code here](https://github.com/endigo9740/endigo-design/tree/v1).
+In a previous iteration of this portfolio website, I introduced a game-like experience.
+The aesthetic was inspired by my favorite video games such as Heart Machine's [Hyper Light Drifter](https://www.heartmachine.com/hyper-light-drifter).
+This project paired SvelteKit, Tailwind, and [Skeleton](/works/skeleton-labs/skeleton).
+It also made heavy use of [PixiJS](https://pixijs.com/) to handle the visual and interactive aspects of Canvas and WebGL.
+Each pixel and sprite was hand drawn using [Aseprite](https://www.aseprite.org/), and the overworld generated using [Tiled](https://www.mapeditor.org/).
+You could optionally enable music, which used a sound system powered by [Howler.js](https://howlerjs.com/).
+I covered the creation of the site [in this blog post](https://dev.to/endigo9740/my-new-portfolio-3ke6), and you may [find the source code here](https://github.com/endigo9740/endigo-design/tree/v1).